 Cross-selling is the practice of selling additional items that are complementary to a customer’s purchase objectives.

-This practice is a crucial as it is simple.
+This practice is as crucial as it is simple.
 It mimics the common offline experience one would get from a salesperson through recommendation engines.

-For example, retailers might cross-sell by grouping particular product categories together, such as socks and shoes.
+For example, retailers might cross-sell by grouping particular product categories together, such as socks and shoes or hats and coats.

-Cross-sell banners leverage this sales opportunity by presenting relevant items during a customer’s shopping journey that are based on the contents of their cart page, brand interest, or last-seen items.
+Cross-sell banners leverage this sales opportunity by presenting relevant items during a customer’s shopping journey that are based on the contents of their cart page, brand interests, or last-seen items.

 The most successful cross-sell recommendation models make use of collaborative filtering.
-This method makes predictions about the interests of a customer by analyzing the preferences of the customer base and finding the preference patterns that are most similar to those of the targeted customer.
+This method makes predictions about the customer’s interests by analyzing their preferences and finding patterns that are similar to those of the targeted customer.

 How To Use E-Commerce Recommendations To Keep Customers Coming Back for More

 To entice shoppers to become repeat customers, you need to prove to them that your brand doesn't just see them as a one-time sale.
-You neeed to prove that you understand why they gave you their business and what they might enjoy next.
+You need to show them that you understand why they gave you their business and what they might enjoy next.

-Utilizing the behavioral data gained from their previous visits to your business and offering product suggestions that cater to their needs is the next step in their customer experience.
+Utilizing the behavioral data gained from their previous visits to your business’ website and offering product suggestions that cater to their needs is the next step in their customer experience.